kitchell/DeepLearningTutorial_LBspectrum/UsefulKerasFxns.md

 best_model = ModelCheckpoint(fBestModel, verbose=0, save_best_only=True)
 best_model = ModelCheckpoint(fBestModel, monitor='val_acc', save_best_only=True, mode='max')
 ```
 The model checkpoint callback stores the model after every epoch.
-It can also be set to save the the best model found during the epochs.
+It can also be set to save only the best model found during the epochs.

 ### TensorBoard
 ```python